Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 \subsection{Results and discussion}

-Figures \ref{fig:motion_results}-\ref{fig:moving_frames} summarize the experimental results.
-Figures \ref{fig:motion_results}-\ref{fig:force_results_world} contain screw and vector invariants: motion invariants with respect to the world (Fig. \ref{fig:motion_results}), force invariants with respect to the tool (Fig. \ref{fig:force_results}) and force invariants with respect to the world (Fig. \ref{fig:force_results_world}).
+Figures \ref{fig:motion_results}-\ref{fig:reconstruction} summarize the experimental results.
+Figures \ref{fig:motion_results}-\ref{fig:force_results_world_meas} contain screw and vector invariants: motion invariants with respect to the world (Fig. \ref{fig:motion_results}), force invariants with respect to the tool (Fig. \ref{fig:force_results}), and force invariants with respect to the world (Fig. \ref{fig:force_results_world_meas}).
 Additional results for other cases can be generated in the provided software \cite{software}.
 Each plot contains twelve thin lines corresponding to each of the twelve demonstrations.
 The thick dotted blue line represents the reference values for the limit case.
 The variation among the demonstrations is given by the two-sigma band depicted in gray.
 For all invariants, the dimensionless arc length $\xi$ defined in Section~\ref{sec:exp-processing} is chosen as the progress variable.
 Figure \ref{fig:moving_frames} visualizes the corresponding evolution of the different moving frames for one demonstration.
 Note that in the subfigures of Fig. \ref{fig:moving_frames}, the contour is only positioned approximately\footnote{This approximation is based on the spatial alignment of the recorded trajectory of $\{tcp\}$ with the edge of the contour \cite{sorkine2017}.} because its true pose was not recorded.
+Figure \ref{fig:reconstruction} visualizes motion and force trajectories reconstructed from the invariants at a new location.
 Below, the results are discussed in detail.

 \textbf{Motion invariants with respect to world:}